Human-Computer Interaction (H) COMPSCI4023

 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

 The aim of this course is to introduce students to advanced topics in Human-Computer Interaction.
-In technical terms, it focuses on data visualisation and multimodal interaction.
+In technical terms, it focuses on data visualisation, collaborative systems and multimodal interaction.
 It also introduces other novel forms in interaction and evaluation, and legal and ethical issues around interactive and data-centred systems.

 3 hours per week.

 Requirements of Entry

 Are reassessment opportunities available for all summative assessments?
 No